-The BLM has defined four Classes that represent the relative value of the visual resources of an area and are defined making use of the VRM Matrix below:
+As mapped in Figure 18, the BLM has defined four Classes that represent the relative value of the visual resources of an area and are defined making use of the VRM Matrix in Table 18:

 - i.
 Classes I and II are the most valued

 - ii.
 Class III represent a moderate value

 - iii.
 Class IV is of least value